Daniel 6:1-28 · Daniel · Updated April 25, 2026

 Summary

-The passage of Daniel in the Lions' Den (Daniel 6:1-28) is a significant biblical story that highlights the faith and deliverance of Daniel.
+The passage of Daniel in the Lions' Den (Daniel 6:1-28) is a biblical story about the faith and deliverance of Daniel.
 It takes place during the reign of King Darius of the Medes and Persians.
-Daniel, known for his exceptional spirit, is favored by the king and is set to be appointed over the entire realm (6:3).
-This provokes jealousy among the other presidents and princes, who seek to find fault with Daniel.
+Daniel, known for his exceptional spirit, receives favor from the king and is set to be appointed over the entire realm (6:3).
+Jealousy arises among the other presidents and princes, who seek to find fault with Daniel.
 Unable to find any wrongdoing, they devise a plan to target his faith, convincing King Darius to sign a decree that forbids anyone from praying to any god or man except the king for thirty days, under penalty of being thrown into the lions' den (6:7-9).

 Despite knowing about the decree, Daniel continues his practice of praying three times a day with his window open toward Jerusalem (6:10).
 The conspirators catch him in the act and report it to King Darius, who is distressed but bound by the unchangeable law of the Medes and Persians.
 Reluctantly, the king orders Daniel to be thrown into the lions' den but expresses hope that Daniel's God will save him (6:16).
 That night, Darius is unable to sleep and rushes to the den at dawn.
 He calls out to Daniel, who replies that God sent an angel to shut the lions' mouths, leaving him unharmed because he was found innocent (6:22).